 The country of Malta is made up of several islands, of which Malta, Gozo and Comino are its three largest inhabited islands.
 Comino is a small rocky island that has just a handful of inhabitants and is mostly visited as a day trip for beachgoers.
 Gozo, especially, is the absolute best island to stay in if you’re craving quality R&R. The local restaurants aren’t fancy, but they serve up delicious dishes with local Gozitan goat cheese, olives, olive oil and sweet tomato paste.
 For more about what to see, do and eat in Gozo, see our article 10 Places to See in Gozo.

-Food and culture experiences in Malta are some of the best in Europe, especially if you’re travelling to the island for the first time.
+Food and culture experiences in Malta are some of the best in Europe.
 You will definitely want to try experiencing the local culture first-hand by trying out new foods, visiting the attractions and participating in the local celebrations.
 Unsurprisingly, Maltese people love to celebrate and enjoy their food.
 Maltese food is an ode to its history, combining Arab and Italian flavors into a unique gastronomy that you really can’t find anywhere else in the world.

 This article was created in collaboration with DealChecker.co.uk